-Most companies need to spend money to buy stocks and invest capital in debtors who in some cases will not pay for months – far later than trade creditors need to be paid.
-For most companies therefore, working capital is represents an investment.
+Most companies need to spend money to buy stocks and invest capital in debtors, who, in some cases, will not pay for months – far later than trade creditors need to be paid.
+For most companies therefore, working capital represents an investment.

 Companies need to also pay overheads such as salaries, rent, or VAT, or fulfil larger-than-usual purchase orders.